Mobile Application Security: The Ultimate Checklist

 Dynamic Analysis

 The dynamic analysis security testing approach is the testing and evaluation of applications during their real-time executions.
-This approach aims to spot vulnerabilities as the program runs or executes its functions.
+This approach aims to spot potential vulnerabilities as the program runs or executes its functions.

-As mentioned, various industries require a different set of standards to ensure full compliance of companies with data privacy and security.
-Here, allow us to list the four main industries that host various compliance regulations on mobile applications, along with the regulations that companies must comply with.
+Check out four main industries that host various compliance regulations on mobile applications, along with the regulations that companies must comply with.

 MarTech

 Marketing technology is the software and tools that allow businesses to achieve marketing goals.
 This includes conducting campaigns, collecting information about prospects, and tracking results.
 According to Chief Marketing Technologist, the marketing technology landscape hosts around 7,000 products in the industry.
+Mobile applications created with MarTech in mind should ensure that their mobile application complies with the following regulations:

 FinTech

-There are various regulations for mobile applications that dive into the Fintech landscape.
+The fintech industry is new tech that includes web and mobile applications and other technological solutions that modernize traditional financial services.
+Various regulations for mobile applications dive into the Fintech landscape.
 Such regulations are as follows:

 HealthTech

 In Europe, before mobile applications qualify and be required to comply with regulations, one must ensure that their product identifies as a Medical Device Software (MDSW).
+Once you meet such requirements, it is best to keep these regulations in mind:

-- EU Regulation 2017/745 (MDR)
+• EU Regulation 2017/745 (MDR)

-- EU Regulation 2017/746 (IVDR)
+• EU Regulation 2017/746 (IVDR)

-- HIPPA Regulation
+• HIPPA Regulation

 Moreover, they provide different standards and criteria for medical software products:

-- Medical Devices
+• Medical Devices

-- ISO 13485
+• ISO 13485

-- IEC 62366
+• IEC 62366

-- Health Informatics
+• Health Informatics

-- ISO TS 25238
+• ISO TS 25238

-- ISO 14971
+• ISO 14971

-- Medical Device Software
+• Medical Device Software

-- IEC 62304
+• IEC 62304

-There are several regulations to keep in mind when creating a mobile application for HR and recruitment purposes.
 Generally, these are the regulations you should look out for when making an HR-driven mobile application:

-- EEOC
+• EEOC

-- Fair Labor Standards Act
+• Fair Labor Standards Act

-- Family and Medical Leave Act (FMLA)
+• Family and Medical Leave Act (FMLA)

-- Health Insurance Portability and Accountability Act (HIPAA)
+• Health Insurance Portability and Accountability Act (HIPAA)

 A Full Mobile Application Security Checklist

-#1: Enforcing a Robust Authentication Process
+#1: Enforce a Robust Authentication Process

 Multi-factor authentications combine your usual pin or password authentication process with another set of authentication that is usually more complex such as fingerprint or biometrics authentication or one-time passcodes.
 Implementing time-of-day and location-based restrictions to prevent fraud.